-It is important to recognise the highly subjective nature of determining the fair value of private equity investments.
-They are inherently based on forwardlooking estimates and judgements involving many factors.
-Unquoted private equities are valued by the general partners using guidelines set out by the British Venture Capital Association.
-The value of unquoted private equities at 31 March 2013 was £1,089.9m (£926.5m at 31 March 2012).
+Determining the fair value of private equity investments involves a degree of subjectivity.
+Valuations are inherently based on forward-looking estimates and judgements and judgements involving many factors.
+Unquoted equities are valued by the general partners using guidelines set out by the British Venture Capital Association.
+The value of unquoted private equities as at 31 March 2014 was £1,149.2m (£1,089.9m at 31 March 2013).
 The pension fund liability is calculated every three years by the appointed actuary, with annual updates in the intervening years.
 The methodology used is in line with accepted guidelines and in accordance with IAS 19.
 Assumptions underpinning the valuations are agreed with the actuary and are summarised in Note 7.
 The estimate is subject to significant variances based on changes to the underlying assumptions.